lbbrhzn/ocpp/docs/support.md

 ### too many notifications in home assistant

+The OCPP integration can send notifications about charger events, including when a charger reboots due to a bad network connection.

+If you do not want notifications from a charger, turn off Home Assistant notifications when configuring that charger.

-The OCPP sends a notification when the charger is rebooted.
-This can be due to a bad network connection.
-The notifications can be managed with automations in home assistant. (see https://github.com/lbbrhzn/ocpp/discussions/938)
+If you prefer to keep notifications enabled but automatically dismiss them (for example, to silence only nightly reboots), they can also be managed with automations in Home Assistant. (see https://github.com/lbbrhzn/ocpp/discussions/938)

 Example: